joacand/Taskbarv3/README.md

 # Taskbarv3

 A lightweight taskbar alternative to be used on a secondary monitor.
-Developed in .NET C# WPF.
+Developed with WPF using .NET Core and .NET Standard frameworks.

 ## Functionality